pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1701 Continue Linux Scripting

+Today I have been learning more about Linux scripts, I was studying the test expressions in bash and how works flow conditional statements like if/else on bash.
+It is interesting how bash works.

 ### Day 1700 Linux Scripts

 Today I started to study shell scripting, I start to write basic scripts and learning the Bash language.
 Write shell scripts is like a write C code, in the past sometimes I needed to write some scripts copying instructions from the internet without deep dive in the details.
 I believe if a learn how to create application with scripts and learn low level concepts my Software Engineer career receives an upgrade with this new knowledge.